By AAMER MADHANI, ROB GILLIES, and MARIA VERZA

 As President Joe Biden, Canadian Prime Minister Justin Trudeau and Mexican President Andrés Manuel López Obrador resume the tradition of the North America Leaders’ Summit on Thursday, the three allies face deep differences on migration, climate and trade.

 There’s “not that much in common between them, at least in their vision for what they want for their countries,” said Kenneth Frankel, president of the Canadian Council for the Americas.
 “Not just what they want for their countries, but what they can deliver for their countries.”

-Thursday’s meetings at the White House marks the first trilateral get-together for North American leaders since a June 2016 gathering of Trudeau, Barack Obama and Enrique Peña Nieto in Ottawa.
-The gatherings took a hiatus under Trump, who feuded with Trudeau and Nieto during his tenure.
+Thursday’s meetings at the White House will be the first trilateral get-together for North American leaders since a June 2016 gathering of Trudeau, Barack Obama and Enrique Peña Nieto in Ottawa.
+The gatherings took a hiatus under President Donald Trump, who feuded with Trudeau and Nieto during his tenure.